 The temperature in the English classroom is stable around 21 degrees, which ideal.
 The humidity also stays in the recommended level.
 The explanation for peaks at the beginning is that the measuring tool was not in place yet, but in someones bag or pocket.

-The moisture in Petra’s room is rather high.
+The moisture in this bedroom is rather high.
 While the optimal level is 40-60%, the moisture level is continuously around and even above 60%.
 Under these conditions textiles might begin to mould and it will affect the health of whoever stays in the room.
 In order to find out the source of moisture the Energy consultant would make very minutious interviews about the room and building itself and about the living habits of the inhabitant.
 For example, do they dry laundry inside?
 Do they bring wet coats into the room?
 Are there a lot of plants or are there pets?

 Electricity consumption 2013-2017